julien6387/supvisors/docs/dashboard.rst

 The difference is that the process is not started necessarily in the |Supvisors| instance that displays this page.
 Indeed, |Supvisors| uses the rules of the program (as defined in the rules file) and the starting strategy selected in the header part to choose a relevant |Supvisors| instance.
-If no rule is defined for the program, the starting will fail.
+If no rule is defined for the program, the Start button will be disabled.

 As previously, a click on the CPU or Memory measures shows detailed statistics about the process.